ARtronClassicStudio/MidiJackEngine/README.md

 if you have questions and suggestions for improvement, write to Issues.

-# Minuses:
-Since I do not have a Mac, and I have no way to update the libraries for the Mac and build it, so I had to cut out the support for the Mac, but if it appears, then in the next update I will add support.

-# Pros:
-Support for input from Android via USB
-Since I don't have a Midi keyboard, I used android instead for checks.

-# Connection via Android:
-1. Download app from Play Market: [Download](https://play.google.com/store/apps/details?id=com.dreamhoundstudios.keyboard)

-Resource/0.jpg

 # Examples:
 If your project is on Universal Render Pipeline [Download](https://github.com/ARtronClassicStudio/MidiJackEngine/releases/download/2021V/ForUniversalRenderPipeline.unitypackage)